iOS17/i4Tools/README.md

 ## What is i4Tools?

-i4Tools is a powerful iPhone Manager app offering many valuable iOS device features.
+i4Tools is a powerful iPhone Device Manager app offering many valuable iOS device features.
 It can help you manage all files on your device, Assist with iOS upgrades and downgrades, provide version control, manage iPA and Apps, clean Devices, and more.

 This all-in-one i4 Assistant allows users to manage apps, photos, music, ringtones, videos, and multimedia files on their iPhones or iPads.